opnfv/barometer/docs/userguide/collectd.userguide.rst

 * Open vSwitch stats Plugin: A read plugin that retrieve flow and interface stats from OVS.

-* SNMP write: A write plugin that will act as a SNMP subagent and will map collectd metrics to relavent OIDs.
-Will only support SNMP: get, getnext and walk.
+* SNMP Agent: A write plugin that will act as a AgentX subagent that receives and handles queries from SNMP master agent and returns the data collected by read plugins.
+The SNMP Agent plugin handles requests only for OIDs specified in configuration file.
+To handle SNMP queries the plugin gets data from collectd and translates requested values from collectd's internal format to SNMP format.
+Supports SNMP: get, getnext and walk requests.

 * Legacy/IPMI: A read plugin that reports platform thermals, voltages, fanspeed, current, flow, power etc. Also, the plugin monitors Intelligent